 The horror stories you heard from friends and family on how they got pickpocket are true and occurring frequently especially in Paris, Rome and Barcelona.

 Do not bring loads of cash as pickpockets target tourists especially Asians as they are well aware of Asians rather bring loads of cash just to save on credit card transaction fees to buy their Chanel & Hermes.
-In the end buying Chanel & Hermes cost double after losing their cash.
+In the end, buying luxury bags cost double after losing their cash.

-To date, we encountered 10 pickpocket experiences in Paris & Rome, the most was 2 cases in a day.
-Fortunately we managed to get our staffs back.
+To date, we encountered more than 10 pickpocket experiences in Paris & Rome, the most were 2 cases in a day.
+Fortunately, we managed to get our staffs back.
 Stay alert and vigilant especially in crowded areas such as trains and when queuing up.

-We prefer to use credit card during our travels as it is safer and the lost is minimal.
+We prefer to use the credit card during our travels as it is safer and the loss is minimal.
 Not only that, we are able to earn points for flight redemption.
-You can read our Top 10 Travel Credit Cards to Apply for Malaysians in 2018.

 There are few scams that can be found in certain places in Europe.

 - Bird Feed – Giving you bird feed especially in front of Duomo in Milan & Venice.
-After you feed the birds, they will charge you high amount for the bird feed.
+After feeding the birds, they will charge you an exorbitant price.

 - Sign the petition – The group will ask you to sign a petition for whatever reason and once you signed it, they will pressure you to donate usually 50 euro.